We offer medical detox and multiple addiction treatment options in our

 Women’s treatment often needs to address experiences such as trauma, domestic violence, or parenting concerns.
 Providing a safe and supportive environment is essential.
 Programs that focus on emotional healing, mental health support, and even childcare options can help women commit to recovery.

-For men, treatment often focuses on improving coping mechanisms and dealing with external stressors.
+For men, addiction treatment often focuses on improving coping mechanisms and dealing with external stressors.
 Men are less likely to admit their feelings or seek help, so therapies that encourage emotional expression, such as support groups with male peers, are highly effective.

 Handling Emotional Triggers